 36 Pack Blank Spiral Notebook Unlined Spiral Notebook Bulk It comes down to 1.19 each!

-There is a business called Sketch for Schools that has an educational sketchbook program for schools.
-You can sign up for a free sample here.
-There are different quality paper and colors, you can have custom books made with varied toned papers and you can even customize the covers for different prices.
-You certainly could ask students to purchase their own but if you plan to store them in the classroom having a standard size is very convenient.
+There is a business called Sketch for Schools, which runs an educational sketchbook program for schools.
+Sign up for a free sample here (scroll down on the page).
+There are different quality papers and colors, you can have custom books made with varied toned papers, and you can even customize the covers for various prices.
+You could ask students to purchase their own, but if you plan to store the sketchbooks in the classroom, having a standard size is very convenient.
 These options could even slip into a portfolio or storage tote.
-I can say from experience that store-bought metal spiral-bound notebooks are both bulky, difficult to store, and tend to fall apart if carted around in a backpack.
+I can say from experience that store-bought metal spiral-bound notebooks are bulky and challenging to store and tend to fall apart if carted around in a backpack.

-*Please note I have no affiliation with these businesses and am receiving no perks for writing about them here.
+*Please note that I have no affiliation with these businesses and am not receiving any perks for writing about them here.

 Once you have sketchbooks, now what?

-High school art teacher Jodi Brzezinski uses her sketchbooks daily.
-She writes, “I actually teach my student to bind their own books to use all semester.
-We do a daily journal/creativity exercise, planning for projects, and daily reflections.”
-Brzezinski has 82-minute periods and her creativity exercises are not unlike bell ringers.
-She also does mind mapping, the sample shown here.
+High school art teacher Jodi Brzezinski uses sketchbooks daily.
+She shared, “I teach my student to bind their books to use all semester.
+We do a daily journal/creativity exercise, project planning, and daily reflections.”
+Brzezinski has 82-minute periods, and her creativity exercises are similar to bell ringers.
+Her students also do mind mapping and process development; the sample below is from her class.
 Another use she mentioned was a place to write project reflections.
 A reflection could look like answering a simple question like, “What was the biggest challenge you encountered on the project?”
-This is a great way to demonstrate writing in your curriculum.
+Reflections are a great way to demonstrate writing in your curriculum.
 Other teachers report sketchbooks for substitute days and early finishers.

-I think the most important thing is to use them.
-Make sketchbooks a habit for yourself and your students.
+The most important thing is to make it a habit for you and your students to use sketchbooks.

 Resources for sketchbooks: